dcoghlan/VMware.LifecycleMatrix/README.md

 </SNIPPED>
 ```

-### List all products available on the VMware Product LifeCycle Matrix website that have a status of UNSUPPORTED
+### List all products available on the VMware Product Lifecycle Matrix website that have a status of UNSUPPORTED

 ```Powershell
 PS > Get-PLMProduct -Unsupported | ft